 You will have to be dragged away from Cape Town.
 Most have absolutely no idea how beautiful the city is, from Table Mountain looming large in the mist, to evenings sipping wine in Camps Bay as the sun goes down.

 If you’re planning to visit Cape Town, make sure you schedule a few days here – there’s a lot to do, as you’ll read in this list of the best activities in Cape Town.
 From hikes to scenic drives, to nature encounters and wineries, you could easily spend a week in Cape Town.
-But if you’ve only got a few days, check out this 3 days in Cape Town itinerary for some ideas.
+But if you’ve only got a few days, check out this 4 day Cape Town itinerary or this 3 days in Cape Town itinerary for some ideas.

 Hike Table Mountain